-- Non-spendable: Amounts that are not in a spendable form (such as inventory) or are required to be maintained intact: - Restricted: Amounts constrained to specific purposes by their providers (such as grantors, bondholders, and higher levels of government), through constitutional provisions, or by enabling legislation; - Committed: Amounts constrained to specific purposes determined by a formal action of the City.
+- Restricted: Amounts constrained to specific purposes by their providers (such as grantors, bondholders, and higher levels of government), through constitutional provisions, or by enabling legislation; - Committed: Amounts constrained to specific purposes determined by a formal action of the City.
 The City must take the action to remove or change the constraint; - Assigned: Amounts the City intends to use for a specific purpose (such as encumbrances); intent can be expressed by the City Council or by an official or body to which the City delegates the authority; and - Unassigned: Amounts that are available for any purpose.